An angel broke a drover’s wheel,

 He gazed upon his celestial mask,

-And he realized where he feared to tread.
+And he realised where he feared to tread.